 As it relates to your tech, it’s vital to routinely appraise your stack to ensure there aren’t:

 - 1) Gaps in functionality that prevent you from successfully connecting with individuals and segments in real time.
 (And in a consented manner to comply with data laws.)

 - 2) Issues causing missed revenue opportunities.
 For instance, customer profiles in your database failing to incorporate data from other systems in your technology ecosystem)

 “Higher rates of marketing technology … abandonment are reported among solutions that are complex, redundant, unfamiliar and don’t meet performance expectations,” per Gartner.

 This means it’s crucial to construct a martech stack that marketing can own and operate with confidence.
 What’s more, it should be one that helps growth-focused teams across your company with their tasks (e.g., analysis, modeling).

 Whether you want to improve cross-channel personalization or acquire more customers at a lower cost, your marketing strategy will only go as far as your martech stack allows it.

-“Martech is marketing,” as Scott Brinker so succinctly put it.
+“Martech is marketing,” as Brinker put it.